 How would it be if you could spend a few moments reading this short blog post, and by the end have the one question that I and other use to help you move beyond overwhelm?

 One of the best tried and tested tips include taking a short break from the situation – sometimes it’s useful to go and make a cuppa!
 Not only do us Brits love a brew, but it takes you away momentarily from the situation, it changes your focus and allows your brain the chance to relax a little so that it can find the solution (it is after all like a muscle – over worked and under pressure many of our little brains just need a break).
 Some people may say this is procrastination (putting off what you need to do) but I think we should listen to our bodies.
-If the feelings of overwhelm come into your awareness, that’s a sign to me that I need to do something differently – like the start of the little noise my Gran’s pressure cookers used to make when it was starting to reach high pressure.
+If the feelings of overwhelm come into your awareness, that’s a sign to me that I need to do something differently.

-It allows you to chunk down into the detail and get to the first step – and then you can take action.
+By asking yourself (or others) what’s the first thing that you need to do, it allows the person to chunk down into the detail and get to the first step and then you can take action.

 I hope this helps today – let me know how you get on.